mabedinfahim/simpale-shopping-cart/README.md

     1. save items in local storage on add and onRemove
     2. use useEffect to get items from local storage

-8. Use useTransaction and useDeferedValue
+8. Use useTransaction and useDeferredValue
     1. read items in local storage using useTransaction
     2. changes cartItems length to transition effect.